haml/haml/REFERENCE.md

 {#css-filter}
 ### `:css`
-Surrounds the filtered text with `<style>` and CDATA tags.
+Surrounds the filtered text with `<style>` and (optionally) CDATA tags.
 Useful for including inline CSS.
+Use the {Haml::Options#cdata `:cdata` option} to control when CDATA tags are added.

 {#erb-filter}
 ### `:erb`